hadialaddin/crypto-genie/README.md

 ### Lock In Profits Monitor
 Automated Lock In Profits Monitor to ensure the Stop Loss moves from Loss to Breakeven or In-Profit to avoid incurring losses once a position satisfies the price level conditions.

-NOTE: If you use ratios for any of the features, then you will need to activate "TP/SL on Selected Position" for each Asset on the Exchange, for the Bot to work properly.

 ## Demo